-Belfries. or Belforts, were a medieval town's way of protecting itself and its valuable records, and the bells in the tower announced weddings, attacks, market openings, fires, dawn and dusk.
+Belfries, or Belforts, were a medieval town's way of protecting itself and its valuable records, and the bells in the tower announced weddings, attacks, market openings, fires, dawn, and dusk.

+Construction of Gent's Belfort started in 1313.
+Wars kept it from being completed in a timely fashion, but it managed to get finished in 1380.
 The building has had 7 different crownings, as folks adapted to a growing number of bells in the carillon.
 The current spire dates from a 1911-1913 restoration by Valentin Vaerewijck, who radically changed the profile of the tower.
 The tower is 320 feet high and the view is spectacular.

-In 1402 this room, with its cross rub vaulting, was made into a records department.
+- Bottom Floor - The Secrecy Room - In 1402 this room, with its cross rub vaulting, was made into a records department.
 Valuable municipal privileges were kept in a heavy trunk attached to the floor with a chain.

-This floor now hosts a bell exhibit featuring a unique collection of carillon bells, cast by Pieter Hemony van Zutphen.
+- Third Floor - Halltower Watchers - This floor now hosts a bell exhibit featuring a unique collection of carillon bells, cast by Pieter Hemony van Zutphen.

-Here are the huge bells used to warn when the enemy had drawn closer or to announce executions and openings of markets.
+- Fourth Floor - Roelandzaal - Here are the huge bells used to warn when the enemy had drawn closer or to announce executions and openings of markets.